-Academic Honor Roll-(All A's/All A's and B's) The academic honor roll recognizes students who have made all A's and also students who have made all A's and B's each nine-week marking period.
+Academic Honor Roll-(All A's/All A's and B's) The academic honor roll recognizes students who have made all A's and B's each nine-week marking period.
 These students are recognized at the end of each of the first three quarters.
 In the spring, students who have been on the academic honor roll for each of the first three quarters are honored at the annual Academic Banquet.